getgrav/grav-learn/pages/02.content/10.routing/docs.md

 The other corollary option to **route aliases** is provided by **redirects**.
 These are similar, but rather than keeping the URL and simply serving the content from the aliased route, Grav actually redirects the browser to the mapped page.

-There are three system-level configuration options that effect Redirects:
+There are three system-level configuration options that affect Redirects:

 ```
 pages: